AdaCore/spark2014/docs/lrm/source/packages.rst

           declared by the given package.

 #.
 A variable or state abstraction which is part of the visible state
-   of a private child unit shall have its Part_Of indicator specified;
-   the Part_Of indicator shall denote a state abstraction declared by either the parent unit of the private unit or by a public descendant of that parent unit.
+   of a private child unit (or a public descendant thereof) shall have its Part_Of indicator specified; the Part_Of indicator shall denote a state abstraction declared by either the parent unit of the private unit or by a public descendant of that parent unit.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 LR A variable or state abstraction which is part of the visible state of a private child unit shall have its Part_Of indicator specified; the Part_Of indicator shall denote a state abstraction declared by either the parent unit of the private unit or by a public descendant of that parent unit.
+      :Trace Unit: FE 7.2.3 LR A variable or state abstraction which is part of the visible state of a private child (or a public descendant thereof) unit shall have its Part_Of indicator specified; the Part_Of indicator shall denote a state abstraction declared by either the parent unit of the private unit or by a public descendant of that parent unit.

-#.
-A variable or state abstraction which is part of the visible state
-   of a public descendant of a private child shall have its Part_Of indicator specified; the Part_Of indicator shall denote a state abstraction declared by its nearest private ancestor.

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 LR A variable or state abstraction which is part of the visible state of a public descendant of a private child shall have its Part_Of indicator specified;
-          the Part_Of indicator shall denote a state abstraction declared by its nearest private ancestor.

 #.
 No other declarations shall have a Part_Of indicator.